 For the more energetic there are a many quiet roads and tracks to walk.
 These will take you through olive groves, orchards - where you will see many varieties of citrus fruit, figs, pomegranates, apricots, and market gardens (closer to the sea) where local families grow much of their own produce.

 Above the village, near the water tower, is the pre-earthquake church of Ayia Paraskevi.

 The original interior walls still have their fourteenth century frescoes.

 A "fiesta" at the church, organised by the cultural organisation of the village, with food, dancing and live music.

 A walk of about three-quarters of an hour, via the spring of Paliofournos (old bakery), will take you to the Sissia Monastery.

-Sissia Monastery is traditionally believed to have once belonged to Saint Francis of Assissi.
+Sissia Monastery is traditionally believed to have been founded by Saint Francis of Assissi in 1218.

 By going up the road from the village and then taking a left turn, you can walk to Trapezaki Beach in less than one hour - perhaps returning along the beach.